Trichotillomania

 View Image

-Typical geometric shape trichotillomania in a 7-year-old boy.
+Typical geometric shape trichotillomania in 7-year-old boy.
 Smooth baldness of scalp surface at this age is rare.

-However, if the lesion is limited to an eyebrow or eyelash, the characteristic geometric shape may not develop; this lack of a geometric pattern sometimes draws suspicion away from a diagnosis of traumatic alopecia (see the image below).[22]
+If, however, the lesion is limited to an eyebrow or eyelash, the characteristic geometric shape may not develop; this lack of a geometric pattern sometimes draws suspicion away from a diagnosis of traumatic alopecia (see the image below).[23]

 View Image